coder/coder/coderd/database/sqlxqueries/README.md

 # Editor/IDE config

 To edit template files, it is best to configure your IDE to work with go template files.
+VSCode gives better highlighting support, as the Goland highlighting tends to recognize the sql as invalid and shows many sql errors in the template file.

 ## VSCode